Paid Public Flows

 defaultorrecommended - existing buyer entitlements store the selected

-plan-id, so deleting or renaming active plan ids is risky and should be treated like a migration
+plan-id, so deleting or renaming active plan ids is risky and should be treated like a migration - Breyta does not infer a billing plan from runtime form input values.
+A

 Example: